-Researchers created the most detailed pistachio genome map, aiding breeders in developing resilient, nutritious varieties.
+UC Davis researchers have created the most detailed pistachio genome map to date, aiding the development of more resilient and nutritious varieties.
 Their study also maps nut growth stages, helping farmers manage crops sustainably amid climate change challenges.

 Richard Michelmore led the UC Davis Genome Center for 20 years, expanding its influence and spearheading a groundbreaking COVID-19 saliva test.
 His leadership advanced genomics research, faculty recruitment, and interdisciplinary collaboration.